applegrew/django-select2/docs/get_started.rst

 * Django - This is obvious.
 * jQuery - This is not included in the package since it is expected that in most scenarios this would already be available.
 The above template tags also won't output ``<script>`` tag to include this.
 You need to do this yourself.
-* Memcached (python-memcached) - If you plan on running multiple python processes, which is usually the case in production, then you need to turn on ``ENABLE_SELECT2_MULTI_PROCESS_SUPPORT``.
+* Memcached (python-memcached) - If you plan on running multiple Python processes, which is usually the case in production, then you need to turn on ``ENABLE_SELECT2_MULTI_PROCESS_SUPPORT``.
 In that mode it is highly recommended that you use Memcached, to minimize DB hits.

 Example Application
 -------------------